Milanzor/infrabackup.sh/README.md

 # Version 1.0 - TODO

 - battle test
+- infrabackup test $backupName - Runs a dry run backup to see if everything works

 # Version 2.0 - TODO
 - rethink the ./configs directory?
 Option to pass a directory so we can place configs in other directories?